zdai257/EgoCap-EgoFormer/README.md

 EgoCap is a first sizable dataset that supports end-to-end egocentric image captioning.
 It contain 2.1K egocentric images, over 10K captions, and 6.3K contextual label.

-The EgoCap dataset can be downloaded from *public drive* if you contact z.dai1@aston.ac.uk for access.
-Please state your name, affiliation, and purpose of use in the email.
+The EgoCap dataset can be downloaded [HERE](https://drive.google.com/drive/folders/10u8kBlrqi9sFiXZrouP6FChypen4dcFz?usp=drive_link).
+We also provide CLIP visual and textual features extracted with [OpenAI-CLIP-Feature](https://github.com/jianjieluo/OpenAI-CLIP-Feature?tab=readme-ov-file).
+If you have questions or notice any issues, please contact z.dai1@aston.ac.uk.

 ## EgoFormer ##